ChrisMcKenzie/preflight/README.md

 ## Building

-Currently plugins need to be built individually of the main binary this can be done by running the following.
+Currently plugins need to be built independently of the main binary this can be done by running the following.

 ```